25+ Unique & Fun Photoshoot Ideas at Home

-Shoot portrait photography with your neighbours standing at their front door or gate with their homes as the backdrop.
-Make this a challenge on your daily walk to engage your neighbours to participate.
+Capture fun portraits with your neighbours standing at their front gate with their homes as the backdrop.
+Use your daily walk to engage your neighbours to participate.

 12. Shoot the Same Scene Every Day

-A popular home photos idea is to photograph the same scene every day.
+A popular home photoshoot idea is to photograph the same scene every day.